 An online library of teaching resources support those delivering the Mandarin Excellence Programme, and consists of teaching materials, lesson plans, lesson extension activities and assessments.
-These resources will be continually updated and added to as the programme grows.
+These resources are continually updated and added to as the programme evolves.

 Links to resources for delivering Jìnbù 1 and Jìnbù 2 can be found here: